herumi/xbyak/readme.md

 ## Abstract

-Xbyak is a C++ header library that enables dynamically to assemble x86(IA32), x64(AMD64, x86-64) mnemonic.
+Xbyak is a C++ header-only library that enables dynamic assembly of x86/x64 instructions using mnemonics.

-The pronunciation of Xbyak is `kəi-bja-k`.
+The pronunciation of Xbyak is `/kʌɪbjæk/` (kai-byak).

-It is named from a Japanese word [開闢](https://translate.google.com/?hl=ja&sl=ja&tl=en&text=%E9%96%8B%E9%97%A2&op=translate), which means the beginning of the world.
+The name is derived from the Japanese word [開闢](https://translate.google.com/?hl=ja&sl=ja&tl=en&text=%E9%96%8B%E9%97%A2&op=translate) (kaibyaku), which means "the beginning of the world" or "creation".

-## Feature
+## Features

-- header file only
+- Header-only library
-- Intel/MASM like syntax
+- Intel/MASM-like syntax
 - Full support for AVX-512, APX, and AVX10.2

 **Note**: